nelsonfigueroa/nelson.cloud/content/posts/2019-09-26-wifi-hacking-with-aircrack-ng.md

 ### Password Lists

 Password lists are often used in password cracking to speed up the process.
 Instead of trying every possible combination of characters, we can try our luck using leaked passwords from one of these lists.
-A good place to find passwords lists and more is the [SecLists GitHub repo](https://github.com/danielmiessler/SecLists).
+A good place to find password lists and more is the [SecLists GitHub repo](https://github.com/danielmiessler/SecLists).
 To start off, I suggest trying one of the ["Common Credentials" lists](https://github.com/danielmiessler/SecLists/tree/master/Passwords/Common-Credentials).

 Password lists can be used along with the `crunch` tool we used earlier. `crunch` has much more functionality that I did not dive into.
 I encourage you to read through the `man` pages and learn more about it.
 It's versatile but still easy to pick up.